ergoplatform/Autolykos-GPU-miner/README.md

 ## Run

-To run the miner you should specify an optional argument -- name *'<YOUR_KEY_FILE>'* of a txt file containing secret key.
+To run the miner you should specify an optional argument -- name *'<YOUR_CONFIG_FILE>'* of a txt file containing secret key.
-If a filename was not specified, the miner will try to open *'<YOUR_PATH>/autolykos/secp256k1/seckey'* file.
+If a filename was not specified, the miner will try to open *'<YOUR_PATH>/autolykos/secp256k1/config'* file.
 Input file must contain a string of 64 character with secret key in hexadecimal Big-Endian representation.
-You can see a format of a key in a stub input file *'<YOUR_PATH>/autolykos/secp256k1/stub.inp'*.
+You can see a format of a key in a stub input file *'<YOUR_PATH>/autolykos/secp256k1/stub.config'*.

 To start miner:

 1. Change directory to *'<YOUR_PATH>/autolykos/secp256k1/'*
-2. run *'./auto.out [YOUR_KEY_FILE]'*
+2. run *'./auto.out [YOUR_CONFIG_FILE]'*

-To exit miner:
+To exit miner in foreground mode:

 1. Press any key
 2. Wait till 'Commencing termination' message